DiggsAsura/codecademy_courses/hello_rust/00-experiment-the-rust-book/12-an-io-project--building-a-command-line-program/minigrep/12-3-refactoring-to-improve-modularity-and-error-handling.md

 We've updated **main** where we were calling **parse_config** to instead call **Config::new**.
 We've changed the name of **parse_config** to **new** and moved it withint an **impl** block, which associates the **new** function with **Config**.
 Try compiling this code again to make sure it works.

+## Fixing the Error Handling

+Now we'll work on fixing our error handling.
+Recall that attempting to access the values in the args vector at index 1 or index 2 will cause the program ton panic if the vector contains fewer than three items.
+Try running the program without any arguments; it will look like this:

+$ cargo run
+   Compiling minigrep v0.1.0 (file:///projects/minigrep)
+    Finished dev [unoptimized + debuginfo] target(s) in 0.0s
+     Running `target/debug/minigrep`
+thread 'main' panicked at 'index out of bounds: the len is 1 but the index is 1', src/main.rs:27:21
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace

+The line **index out of bounds: the len is 1 but the index is 1** is an error message intended for programmers.
+It won't help our end users understand what they should do instead.
+Let's fix that now.

+### Improving the Error message

+In Listing 12-8, we add a check in the **new** function that will verify that the slice is long enough before accessing index 1 and 2.
+If the slice isn't long enough, the program panics and displays a better error message.

+*filename: src/main.rs*
+12-8: Adding a check for the number or arguments

+This code is similar to the Guess:new function we wrote in Listing 9-13, where we called **panic!** when the **value** argument was out of the range of valid values.
+Instead of checking for a range of values here, we'ere checking that the length of args is at least 3 and the rest of the function can operate under the assumption that this code has been met.
+If **args** has fewer than three items, this condition will be true, and we call the panic! macro to end the program immediately.

+With these extra few lines of code in **new**, let's run the program without andy arguments again to see what the error looks like now:

+$ cargo run
+   Compiling minigrep v0.1.0 (file:///projects/minigrep)
+    Finished dev [unoptimized + debuginfo] target(s) in 0.0s
+     Running `target/debug/minigrep`
+thread 'main' panicked at 'not enough arguments', src/main.rs:26:13
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace

+This output is better: we now have a reasonable error message.
+However, we also have extraneous information we don't want to give to our users.
+Perhaps using the technique we used in Listing 9-13 isn't the best to use here: a call to panic! is more appropriate for a programming problem than a usage problem, as discussed in Chapter 9.
+Instead, we'll use the other technique you learned about in Chapter 9- returning a Result that indicates either success or error.